LairdCP/Pinnacle_100_OOB_Demo_Manifest/README.md

 # Pinnacle 100 Out of Box Demo (OOB Demo) Manifest Repo

+> **Note:** Not recommended for new designs.
+Use https://github.com/LairdCP/Pinnacle-100-Firmware.git.

 ## Using the OOB Demo

 See the user guide for the OOB Demo [here](https://github.com/LairdCP/Pinnacle_100_oob_demo/blob/master/README.md)